muratkeremozcan/pizza-api/README.md

   FLAGS
 };

-// at spec file import the constant & replace the string arg
+// At the spec file import the constant & replace the string arg
 // ./cypress/integration/feature-flags/ff-sanity.spec.js
 import { FLAGS } from "../../flag-utils/flags";